(1) As used in this section, unless the context clearly requires otherwise, the following definitions apply:

 (c) The use of the requested body-gripping trap(s) would result in direct or indirect harm to people or domestic animals;

-(d) The use of the requested body-gripping trap(s) would conflict with federal or state law, local ordinance or department rule; or
+(d) The use of the requested body-gripping trap(s) would conflict with federal or state law, local ordinance or department rule.

-(12) A special trapping permit may be revoked when, in the judgment of the department:
+(14) A special trapping permit may be revoked if the department determines:

 (a) Information contained in the application was inaccurate or false;